 To better understand the risk involved with CFDs, check our CFD Trading Guide.

 IG is considered to be a safe forex broker by all industry standards.
-IG is the world’s biggest CFD provider with over 17,000 markets, +80 currency pairs, spreads starting from as low as 0.6 pips, industry-leading trading platforms and professional customer support service along with top-rate trading academy.
+IG is the world’s biggest CFD provider with over 17,000 markets, +80 currency pairs, spreads starting from as low as 0.6 pips, industry-leading trading platforms and professional customer support service along with a top-rate trading academy.

 To better assess IG’s strengths and weakness, check our full review here: IG Markets Review.